-After a chance meeting with Olympic ‘Medal Maker Coach’ Victor Kovalenko the realisation of a pathway towards the Olympics became evident, and since 2009, Will has focused purely upon the 470 class.
+After a chance meeting with Olympic ‘Medal Maker Coach’ Victor Kovalenko, the realisation of a pathway towards the Olympics became evident, and since 2009, Will has focused purely upon the 470 class.
 Alongside teammate Mat Belcher, he won the World Championships in 2013, 2014, 2015, 2017 and 2019, also achieving an Olympic silver medal in 2016 followed by a gold medal win in the 2021 Tokyo Olympics..

-Will has been a finalist in the International Sailing Federation (ISAF) Sailing World Sailor of the Year awards in both 2013 and 2014.
-Together Mat and Will were awarded the title in 2014 of Yachting Australia’s male sailors of the year.
+Will has been a finalist in the International Sailing Federation (ISAF) Sailing World Sailor of the Year awards in both 2013, 2014 and 2019.